 The office of Environmental Health & Safety is responsible for ensuring that indoor campus environments are conducive to good health and well-being, by recognizing, evaluating, and controlling health and safety hazards, using knowledge and experience in industrial hygiene and safety engineering.

 The Air Quality Index is used as a means of reporting daily air quality.
-The EPA calculates for the five major air pollutants regulated by the Clean Air Act.
+The Environmental Protection Agency (EPA) calculates for the five major air pollutants regulated by the Clean Air Act.
 These include ground level ozone, particle pollution (or particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 There are established national air quality standards to protect public health and to make it easier to understand, the air quality index is divided into six categories corresponding to a different level of health concern:

 Waste Disposal Forms